madwizard-org/webauthn-server/spec.md

 #### 2.2.1 Backwards Compatibility with FIDO U2F

-Informative, compatibility is fully supported
+Informative, backwards compatibility with U2F (via WebAuthn) is fully supported

 ### 2.3 WebAuthn Relying Parties

-See 7
+Conforming, see 7

 ### 2.4 All Conformance Classes

-Conforming, but CBOR decoder supports a superset of canonical CBOR and does not strictly reject non-canonical CBOR.
+CBOR encoder always outputs canonical CBOR.

+> All decoders of the above conformance classes SHOULD reject CBOR that is not validly encoded in the CTAP2 canonical CBOR encoding form and SHOULD reject messages with duplicate map keys.
-The CBOR encoder always outputs canonical CBOR though, and maps with duplicate keys are rejected.
+The CBOR decoder is more relaxed and allows non-canonical CBOR, but duplicate map keys are rejected.

 ## 3 Dependencies